 Years long experience in the preservation of cultural heritage

 The co-operation between the RBI Radiation Chemistry and Dosimetry Laboratory and the Croatian Conservation Institute has become especially intense since 1991 because of the urge to protect cultural heritage objects jeopardized by the war in Croatia.
-About one third of all cultural heritage objects evacuated from northern Croatia, mostly polychromic sculptures and other church inventory (corresponding to 1500 complete altars) was treated by gamma ray irradiation in the panoramic irradiation facility of the Radiation Chemistry and Dosimetry Laboratory to prevent massive biodegradation.
+About one third of all biodegradable cultural heritage objects evacuated from northern Croatia, mostly wooden polychromic sculptures, parts of dismantled altars and other wooden church inventory were treated by gamma ray irradiation in the panoramic irradiation facility of the Radiation Chemistry and Dosimetry Laboratory to prevent massive biodegradation.
 The suitability of irradiation method for the massive preservation of cultural heritage in Croatia has been recognized by the international professional community as a successful example for the use of this method in emergency.

 This co-operation has been additionally strengthened by joint participation of the two institutions in international projects on the use of nuclear methods in the protection of cultural heritage under the auspices of the International Atomic Energy Agency, which continued since 2006 to the present day.
 These activities gave an additional incentive to signing in 2006 of the Co-operation Agreement between the two institutions at the respective ministerial levels, the Ministry of Science and the Ministry of Culture.

 The national workshop ‘’Irradiation Methods in the Protection of Cultural Heritage’’ with international participation, organized jointly by the Radiation Chemistry and Dosimetry Laboratory and the Croatian Conservation Institute in October 2011 and held in Zagreb and Zadar, provided first-hand information of the irradiation method to practitioners of conservation, maintenance and protection of cultural heritage objects in Croatia.